alexander-hamme/Naive_Bayes_Newsgroup_Classifier/README.md

-Final accuracy was 72.69%, using TF-IDF weighting method and m-estimate word probability equations.
+final accuracy was 72.69%, using TF-IDF weighting method and m-estimate word probability equations.